profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/README.md

-These full color displays are large enough for many applications even when using Touch.&nbsp; The supplied ‘stylus’ is helpful when using smaller touch targets.

-The LCD module has an `SD_Card` socket.&nbsp; This socket has separate connections on the opposite end of the board.&nbsp; Not needed with the **“ESP32-S3-CAM”**,&nbsp; as it already has a `TF SD_Card` on its’ backside.
+These full color displays are large enough for many applications even when using Touch.&nbsp; The supplied ‘stylus’ is helpful when using smaller touch targets.&nbsp; The LCD module has an `SD_Card` socket.&nbsp; This socket has separate connections on the opposite end of the LCD TFT board.&nbsp; Not needed with the **“ESP32-S3-CAM”**,&nbsp; as it already has a `TF SD_Card` on its’ backside.

 Internally the display logic operates at `3.3V`,&nbsp; -so if using with a `5V0` Microcontroller,&nbsp; be sure to include _logic level shifters_